adzm/BusinessCats/README.md

 This is for Serious Business, not cats or image macros, nor Business Cat nor even Krahs Wobniar.
 Parboil rabbit or maybe bone-in chicken and grind it.
 Garnish with catnip and heavy gravy.

+## Is it breakfast time?

+No!
+It is Serious Business Cats time!

 ## Building

 Built with Visual Studio 2015 and the Lync 2013 SDK.